medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 Partition data, and this partition will not be directly called by any clients - that is a characteristic only for the Leader.
 A Replica partition may or may not be syncronized (or in-sync) with the Leader Partition.
-- In Figure 9, the Partition `P1` in Broker `2` is a Replica which is not in sync.
+- In Figure above, the Partition `P1` in Broker `2` is a Replica which is not in sync.
 The message with `offsetId 4` are still not synchronized.

 A **In-Sync Replica** is a Replica Partition that is definitely in sync with the Leader Partition.
-In the Figure 9, the Partitions `P2` in Broker `0` and `P0` in Broker `1` are in sync.
+In the Figure above, the Partitions `P2` in Broker `0` and `P0` in Broker `1` are in sync.

 This information (partition, leaders, replicas and isr) can be seen when we